harleydutton/tabula-rasa/README.md

 4. subsections

 ## To-Do
-- learn to make tables in MD for character sheet, setting template, adventure template, etc.
-	- look for a VSCode plugin
-- add printable character sheet to CC section
-- merge "getting started" with "how to play"?
+- start at 'the end' and merge old sections into outline
 - edit "checks" section
 - refine section names using toc
 	- start defining subsections
 - export as PDF
 - spelling and grammar check
 - way to merge multiple markdown files? (feature flag sections)
+- upgrade the character sheet in the CC section

 ## Legend
 examples of skills and flavor will be `monospace`